wlg1/wlg1.github.io/thoughts.md

 (4): https://en.wikipedia.org/wiki/Tongue_map
     This wikipedia article is not used as a "source of authority" but only as an observation to gather information from certain points of view

+<p align="center"><h3><b>Clarification on "base axiomatic assumptions"</b></h3></p>

+There is a desire for living beings to avoid suffering, which comes in many forms.
+We are unsure if other living beings are conscious or not, but because they are similar to us in many ways, we assume they are.
+However, there are sensations even more fundamental than "other beings", which is oneself.
+While it is uncertain how other beings feel pain, it is absolutely 100% certain if one is feeling pain or not.
+It may be, though unproven in this writing, that this is a fundamental assumption that all decisions in life are built on.

+To prescribe that other beings feel pain, one connects them, via analogous empathy, to one's own pain, which acts as a "source" from which one judges the pain of all other beings.
+The level of abstraction of this connection

 <p align="center"><h1><b>Long Term Goals</b></h1></p>